 One more suggestion is to go the radical way and perform a clean install of macOS 10.13 High Sierra and then go a one step up to macOS Mojave.

-The first Developer Beta of macOS 10.14 Mojave seems to be lacking some basic iCloud features which will likely be added in the next updates.
+The first editions of macOS 10.14 Mojave seemed to be lacking some basic iCloud features which will likely be added in the next updates.
 One of those missing bits is Back to My Mac functionality (remote access to files and screen sharing).
 But the most annoying setback is iCloud not syncing properly.

 How to fix it?
 First, sign out from the iCloud account and sign in back again.